Investigation number

 Figure 3: VH-POR showing engine cowl open

 An instructor with a student pilot who had just landed recalled seeing the aircraft’s engine cowl open and the collision with terrain.
 The instructor and student taxied to a position adjacent to the accident site to provide assistance.
-The pilot was initially treated on‑site by Royal Flying Doctor Service personnel before being transported to hospital.
-Later, the pilot succumbed to injuries.
+The pilot was initially treated onsite by Royal Flying Doctor Service personnel before being transported to hospital.
+The pilot succumbed to injuries 3 days later.

 Context